AFGtoken/Afghan.coin/README.md

 # Afghan.coin (AFG)

 Afghan.coin (AFG) is a decentralized meme token built on the Solana blockchain.
 It aims to bring the Afghan community together in the Web3 space through transparency, fairness, and creative use of blockchain technology.

 ---

+## 🔒 Security Summary

+AFG has implemented all key protective measures to ensure investor confidence and full decentralization:

+- ✅ **Mint Authority Revoked** – No more AFG tokens can ever be minted.
+- ✅ **Freeze Authority Revoked** – No wallets can be frozen or blocked.
+- ✅ **Token Configuration is Immutable** – No upgrades or changes to contract.
+- ✅ **Ownership Renounced** – No admin control or central authority remains.
+- ✅ **LP Tokens Locked Until July 30, 2026** – Viewable on-chain.
+- ✅ **No Hidden Fees** – 0% transfer or trade tax.
+- ✅ **Open Source & Transparent** – Full code and documentation are public.

+🔗 All details are documented in the [Whitepaper (v1.2)](https://github.com/Afghancoin1/Afghan.coin/blob/main/whitepaper.md#-token-security--transparency)

+---

-## Token Information
+## 🪙 Token Information

 - **Token Name:** Afghan.coin
 - **Symbol:** AFG